whooie/carpolTI/README.md

 # carpolTI
-Simple tool to transform rectangular grids of data
+Simple tool to transform rectangular grids of data.

+Don't forget to `make install`!